AhmadHassan71/AhmadHassan71/README.md

 </div>

 # About me
 I am a Computer Science undergraduate student at Fast-NUCES.
 I am passionate about web development, game development and am always eager to learn new things.
 I enjoy solving problems and turning ideas into reality through programming.
+I am seeking an internship in software engineering and game development, where I can apply my skills and knowledge to real-world projects and gain valuable experience in the industry.

 ## Skills